evans1112/bcitoolboxrmd/docs/modelfit/discfitting.rst

  **Probability Matching**: Probability matching is a strategy that choses the estimates from either causal structure based on their inferred probabilities.
 Although this method is suboptimal, it appears to be the most frequently used in cognitive tasks.
 See equation 17 in Wozny and Shams (2011).

-Users need to select at least one strategy for fitting.
-If selected strategies are more than one, the toolbox will automatically compare the results of each fit and output the optimal result.
+Select at least one strategy.
+If more than one strategy is selected, the toolbox fits each strategy and reports the best-fitting result.

 |